anel777/bookies/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+#Initiate
+Navigate to 'librarymanagement/' to execute the command 'python manage.py runserver <your-ip-address>:5000'

+Access the application and enter '<your-ip-address>'.

+It is recommended to execute the SQL script prior to running this."